Skip to content

 The Migration Counselling Service or the Youth Migration Service can also help you.
 The employees there speak different languages and are very familiar with the residence law.
 They can also recommend lawyers who can take your case.

 First, your family has to register at the Citizens' Office ("Bürgeramt" or "Einwohnermeldeamt").
-You can find out more about the process in our chapter Registration.
+You can find out more about the process in our chapter in our chapter Registering your address in Germany.
 Your family can go to the Immigration Office and apply for a residence permit for family reunification (§§27-36 Residence Act).
 Since the Immigration Office has already checked all their documents for the issuance of the visa, this process usually concludes quite swiftly.
 You can book an appointment at the relevant Immigration Office before your family arrives.

 If you have school-age children, you need to register them for school.
 You can find out more in our “School” chapter.